swalke16/rails_responsive_rater/README.md

   * max       - (5) maximum rating value, also corresponds to how many rating items to display.
   * readonly  - (false) control whether the user can change the displayed rating.
   * value     - (min) the value of the rating to start with.
   * content   - (&#9733;) the content to use for the rating display.
 This can be any valid HTML.
+Because it's just HTML it's fully styleable with things like CSS animations, transitions, etc...
 Let your imagination go wild!

 ### Client-side API